Ensuring Research Results in

 Concurrent Engineering to design scalable products.
 The essence of

-Concurrent Engineering is working early with Manufacturing and Purchasing
+Concurrent Engineering should be working early with Manufacturing and Purchasing

-people early to avoid the all the problems that come from designing in isolation
+people to avoid the all the problems that come from designing in isolation

 and "throwing it over the wall" to the factory, which is discouraged at